KohlsAdrian/bubble_overlay/README.md

 BubbleOverlayService.kt
     Updates Bubble data, all bubble data is parsed from XML file (layout_bubble.xml), as developing a native app for Android with XML

+BubbleVideoOverlayService.kt
+    Updates Bubble  Video data, all bubble data is parsed from XML file (layout_video_bubble.xml), as developing a native app for Android with XML

 ## Google Play Demo